pankaj485/essential-extensions/README.md

 # essential-extensions
-list of custom extension packs
+List of extension packs for VsCode.

-## Why?
+## Why This Project?
-I'm tired of syncing my extensions from one device to another, from one account to another, from one stack to another.
-So I created custom extension packs which I can group based on the usage which I can install from single place with just a click.
-I don't have to rely on other sources.
-Hopefully this will work this time.
+I've been using different tech stacks, devices and accounts to work on different projects.
+It's not so easy to configure extensions for relevant accounts, stacks, and devices.
+To solve the issue, I created the proejct.
+It includes bunch of extension packs which will incude respective extensions.
+Once imported, it wil automatically downlod the listed extensions.
+With a single command, all the extensions can be removed and disabled which somehow resolves the problem.
+I can easily import and get it easily done for multiple devices easily.

 ## How to use?
-1. Download the repository
+1. Clone the repository
 2. Open VsCode
 3. Open command pallate and type `Install from VSIX`
-4. Import respective extension
+4. Select extension of your choice
 5. Enjoy